 The first step in becoming a mentor is to complete a Mentor Application.

 Once we have received your Mentor Application, you will be contacted by our Operations Manager.

 National research shows that mentoring relationships thrive when adult mentors receive adequate support from program staff.
 As a mentor, you will always have someone you can turn to when you have a question or concern, or when you just want a listening ear.
 You will be invited to monthly Mentor Support Circles, where you can give and receive support from other mentors.
 Mini-trainings and regular newsletters with resources will also be offered to increase your knowledge base on topics relevant to youth mentoring.

-- Support a young person(s) through an ongoing one-to-one relationship or by co-facilitating a mentoring circle
+- Support a young person through an ongoing 1-to-1 Mentoring relationship

 - Serve as a positive role model and friend

 - Listen deeply and actively, without judgement